knowself/derivativegenius-com/_windsurf_command_snippets.md

+Let's get this done according to @_ai_dev_principles_standards.md and make a number of suggestions for me to choose from without making any changes

 I need you to create a comprehensive commit message which addresses all the changes.
 I will perform the commit.

 my guardian files of truth _ai_dev_principles_standards.md, readme.md, requirements-base, requirements.txt and requirements-dev.txt